guesswho1234/Rex/README.md

 - Solution Note
 - Answers (consisting of the true/false solution, answer text, and a answer specific solution note)

+Exercises can be imported and exported as either RMD or RNW files.

 #### Create Exams

 To create exams, navigate to the "EXAM" tab and then to "Create exam."
 There you will find a form with various options to set.